Medical Services

 Regulatory Compliance

-Full compliance with Peruvian occupational safety regulations (Ley 29783) and MINSA health requirements for production crews.
-We maintain proper documentation meeting Peruvian regulatory requirements and international production insurance standards.
+Full compliance is built into every shoot.
+We follow Peruvian occupational safety rules (Ley 29783) and MINSA health needs for production crews.
+Our records meet both Peruvian regulatory standards and global shoots insurance standards.

 On Location